Skip to main content

 Add your first products

-Start with your 5-10 best sellers.
-You can always add more products later, or import them in bulk from a CSV file.
+Start with your 5–10 best sellers.
+You can always add more later, or import them in bulk from a CSV file.
+You can also skip this step entirely — when you’re creating an order, you can add custom products to it on the fly, so you don’t need a catalogue to take orders.
+Build it up at your own pace.

 5